 - Masha Antokolskaia (VU, Faculty of Law): The law and growing up in multiple families or homes

-- Kim Bastaits (Hogeschool PXL Hasselt, Department of Social Work): Children’s experiences growing up in multiple families or homes
+- Kim Bastaits (Hogeschool PXL Hasselt, Department of Social Work): How do children define their family after a parental separation?

 Who can join?

 Researchers and professionals interested in youth and growing up in two families or homes.